evgeniyrudenko08/analytical-task/readme.txt

 What are the possible combinations of player position on this grid cells to satisfy above conditions.

+To run please install:
+ - Node 10 or higher

 To get all combinations:
 Run the script "get-results" from package.json OR
 Run in terminal, gitBash or console: